security-notes/infobyte-faraday-wiki/Faraday-Awards.md

-After 3 years of development, we are releasing Faraday, a Multiuser Penetration Test IDE, Designed for collaborative data sharing, indexation and analysis of the generated knowledge during the engagement of a penetration test without changing the way you work.
+Faraday, a Multiuser Penetration Test IDE, Designed for collaborative data sharing, indexation and analysis of the generated knowledge during the engagement of a penetration test without changing the way you work.
 The main purpose of Faraday is to reuse the tools available in the community to get more advantage from them, in a multiuser way.

 We are incorporating *"Faraday Awards"* a benefit to open source developers of security tools which Faraday has fed for its functionality.